DziarnowskiJ/AoC_2025/README.md

 12x5: 1 0 1 0 2 2
 12x5: 1 0 1 0 3 2

+Example:
 4x4: 0 0 0 0 2 0

-Meaning:
-2 shapes from position 4 need to fit in 4x4 space ┌────┐
+2 shapes from position 4 need to fit in 4x4 space.
+Possible way of fitting them:
+┌────┐
 │###.│
 │#□□□│